opengeospatial/HY_Features/section_7.md

 ### 7.4 The Hydro Feature application schema

-The Hydro Feature schema provides a model to identify hydrologic features by hydrologic significance and topology, and provides a standard terminology for the typical relationships between hydrologic features.
-Making the relationships between identified features expressible in a standard form allows the hydrosphere to be expressed in a consistent way across multiple data products, irrespective of the various spatial or temporal representations available for these phenomena.
+The Hydro Feature schema provides the core concepts of a named hydrologic feature, of a catchment and its multiple realisation within a hydro(spehre) complex and of a river positioning using a linear reference system.
+Hydrologic features are identified by hydrologic significance and feature topology.
+Providing a standard terminology for the typical relationships between hydrologic features allows the hydrosphere to be expressed in a consistent way across multiple data products, irrespective of the various spatial or temporal representations available for these phenomena.

 Hydrologic features are usually named in cross-jurisdictional and multi-lingual contexts.
 The Hydro Feature schema provides a concept for a named hydrologic feature which allows to record multiple names and identifiers without necessarily have a formal naming model.
 The named hydrologic feature is further elucidated in domain-specific feature types, which specify the properties each specialization uses to define one or more aspects of the hydrology phenomenon (Figure 17).
 This includes related phenomena that participate in hydrologic systems but have specific characteristics.
 Given the complexity of the domain, and the nature of real-world physical phenomena, for any given hydrologic feature a wide range of possible characteristics, realizations and representations may be relevant.